 Keep an Eye Open

-Tap Into Savings
+Tap Into Savings to Cover Alzheimer’s Care

 If you have a reason to believe that an older relative may face this condition later in their life, encourage them to look into savings plans with tax-advantages before retiring.
 A health savings account is designed to pay for medical treatment including home health aides, nursing homes and assisted living facilities.
 However, it must be paired with a high-deductible health insurance plan.

-Take Advantage of Your Home
+Take Advantage of Your Home Equity to Pay for Alzheimer’s Care

 One way to raise money is with a reverse mortgage, in which a home’s equity is paid out monthly to homeowners over the age of 62, and the money is often used to pay for medical expenses.
 To figure out how much equity you have in your home, subtract your mortgage balance from its current market value.
-Reverse mortgages have gotten negative press, but they’re often the right choice when working with reliable companies like Reverse Mortgage Loan Advisors that act on your behalf and guide you through the process.
+Reverse mortgages have gotten negative press.
+However, they’re often the right choice when working with reliable companies like Reverse Mortgage Loan Advisors that act on your behalf and guide you through the process.

 Learn About Medicare